Accessibility

 and::after

-Size declarations on any portion of the box model (see the note below for more on CSS) because they all contribute to the overall size of the element.
+Size declarations on any portion of the box model (see the note below for more on CSS) because they all contribute to the overall size of the element and cannot be resized or reflowed.

 In-line styles (